SUVs. They dominate the present market. But are they worth it?

 SUVs are larger, heavier, and taller than sedans.
 That much is clear.
 And in general, the bigger the vehicle is – and the further the occupants are from the impact point – the safer it is.

 But there are more factors at play here.
 For example, the taller SUV is perhaps more prone to roll with sudden steering inputs.
-The increased weight and height also mean SUVs are more challenging to control vs. sedans.
+The increased weight and height also mean SUVs are more difficult to control vs. sedans.

 Which Is Safer If An SUV Crashes Into A Sedan?